maxdu96/pro/ppp.md

     - Messaging
 + GitHub Source Control

+#### App Status
+It is expected to be launched on the App Store in October 2024 and already has a new UI.

 ___

 *The app can make the couple record there are daily life together.
 All can access create or edit one diary.
+Or maybe say, people often forget what they do on a day.
+So when they wanna remember that day, they can open the app to check, can let them happy or xxx one more time.
+And the couple for two both have responsibility to do this things*

+___

-There are some features of the app:*
+#### There are some features of the app:

 ##### Demo show: